 - i.
 Pushing a player; - ii.
 Placing hands and/or arms in front of the face of an adversary in the attempt to steal the ball; - iii.
 Immobilizing one player by: - a.
 Grabbing them by the T-shirt or the shorts with one or two hands; - b.
-Executing any type of waist lock, armlock or leg-lock; - c.
-Stepping on a player's foot; - iv.
-Hitting one player on the back of the legs with feet and/or knees; - v.
-Any act of tripping a player; - vi.
+Executing any type of waist lock, armlock; - c.
+Blocking with one or two hands the wheelchair; - iv.
+Any act of pushing a player; - vi.
 Moving players from the position they occupy.